pwn0sec/PwnXSS/README.md

 * Now cookies is supported. (--cookie {})
 ## Note
 * Sorry for my bad english
-* if you run xsscon on the win10 terminal you will get an untidy output
+* if you run pwnxss on the win10 terminal you will get an untidy output
 * now it doesn't support DOM